Panmoni/realbitcoinfam-www/content/blog/hello-world.md

 Anyone is always welcome to join the public channels of the [Panmoni/RBF discord](https://discord.gg/MaybgkHs53).

-There is a code of conduct that will be enforced in order to maintain and a safe and constructive environment for builders.
+There is a code of conduct that will be enforced in order to maintain a safe and constructive environment for builders.

 To become a **full member** of RBF, and participate in governance, RBF discord members will build something noteworthy that is completely of their own creation (as a team or individually), having been mentored by 1-3 other (full) RBF members.

 It is expected that full members will be able to join the planned RBF DAO and play a full role in governance of the community.

 Any grant of governance tokens will be on a 1-person-1-vote basis in order to minimize hierarchy.
-There will be no team pre-mine or similar token grant that would grant some members an unfair governance advantage over others.
+There will be no team pre-mine or similar token grant that would give some members an unfair governance advantage over others.

 ## Roadmap